jundalisay/superb/content/en/research/kepler/harmony/book-3/chapter-03.md

 of the threefold number; others in the revered Trinity itself of the Divinity.

 All, I say, vainly.
 For neither does three-dimensional quantity enter into this affair, since we have learnt that the origin of the harmonic proportions is in plane figures.
-Also three-dimensional quantity is greatly different, as far as knowledge of it is concerned, from two- dimensional, inasmuch as the former employs two mean proportionals, and in knowing them it is impossible for there to be any confusion;
+Also three-dimensional quantity is greatly different, as far as knowledge of it is concerned, from two-dimensional, inasmuch as the former employs two mean proportionals, and in knowing them it is impossible for there to be any confusion;
 nor can there be any power in a number, insofar as it is considered as a counting number; nor, furthermore, is the origin of this trinity